Poisoning prevention for your pet

-The first thing you need to do if you suspect your pet has ingested something poisonous, but not showing signs of illness, is to stay calm.
-An upset or frantic owner can agitate their pet and exacerbate the situation.
-The Ontario SPCA urges owners to contact their local veterinarian or veterinary clinic, or the American SPCA’s poison control hotline at 1(888)426-4435 (fees may apply), to determine if the substance your pet ingested is harmful.
-Not all exposure situations mean your pet needs to be seen by a veterinarian.
+The first thing you need to do if you suspect your furry friend has ingested something poisonous, but they are not showing signs of illness, is to stay calm.
+An upset or frantic parent can agitate their animal and exacerbate the situation.
+The Ontario SPCA and Humane Society urges caregivers to contact their local veterinarian, veterinary hospital, or 24-hour emergency poison hotline such as the 24/7 Animal Poison Control Center at 855-764-7661 or the ASPCA Animal Poison Control Center (APCC) at 1-888-426-4435 (fees may apply), to determine if the substance your animal ingested is harmful.
+Not all exposure situations mean your furry friend needs to be seen by a veterinarian.

-If your pet is exhibiting any unusual signs such as having difficulty breathing, seizures, or losing consciousness then your pet requires immediate treatment.
-If your regular veterinary clinic is closed, there are many pet hospitals that are open after-hours.
-It is always useful to have the phone number and address of the veterinary hospital or after-hours clinic that is closest to your house, in the event you are faced with a pet emergency down the road.
+If your companion animal is exhibiting any unusual signs, such as having difficulty breathing, seizures, or losing consciousness, then your animal requires immediate treatment.
+If your regular veterinary clinic is closed, immediately find a pet hospital that is open after-hours.
+It is always useful to have the phone number and address of the veterinary hospital or after-hours clinic that is closest to your house in the event you are faced with an emergency.

 It is also helpful to attending veterinarians if you are able to provide symptoms you observed, as well as the chemical ingested, the amount of the product, and the time elapsed since exposure (if known).

-Common household items to keep stored away from your pets include:
+Common household items to keep stored away from your animals include:

-• Any prescription or OTC drugs such as painkiller and cold and/medications
+- Any prescription or OTC drugs such as painkiller and cold medications

-If you want to learn more about how to keep your pet safe from poisoning, check out the ASPCA’s page on Animal Poison Control.
+If you want to learn more about how to keep your animal safe from poisoning, check out the ASPCA’s page on Animal Poison Control.